furkancansimsek/Crypto-App/README.md

 # Crypto App
-Crypto app made using an CoinGecko API, Axios and Tailwind CSS.
+A simple crypto app made with CoinGecko API, Axios and Tailwind CSS.